KoenZomers/RingSnapshotDownload/README.md

 [2.0.0.0](https://github.com/KoenZomers/RingSnapshotDownload/releases/tag/2.0.0.0) - September 3, 2023

 - Completely removed the dependance on the Ring API package.
 Only kept a bare minimum version of the model inside this application to avoid conflicts and parsing issues as much as possible.
+- Fixed an issue with the OSX x64 build
+- Added an OSX ARM64 build

 [1.4.0.0](https://github.com/KoenZomers/RingSnapshotDownload/releases/tag/1.4.0.0) - September 2, 2023